 Health Benefits of Raisins

 Raisins have been an age-old home remedy.
-Soaking a handful of raisins in a glass of drinking water for 24-48 hours will bring them back to their original size.
+Soaking raisins in a glass of drinking water for 24-48 hrs will bring them back to their original size.
 If this water is taken early in the morning on an empty stomach, it helps in regular bowel movement.
 This concoction is given to young children, to help them cope with chronic constipation and other such problems.

 2. Weight Gain